 NIJ's drugs and crime research informs crime reduction through several approaches:

-- Forensics — projects to identify and assess methods, technologies, and strategies for drug recognition and detection, and support of medicolegal death investigation.
+- Forensics — to identify and assess methods, technologies, and strategies for drug recognition and detection, and support of medicolegal death investigation.

 On this page, find links to articles, awards, events, publications, and multimedia related to drugs and crime.